hwnprsd/libp2p-playground/README.md

 ## Squad

-1. Periodically keep checking if the squad of ID has the right peers - If updated, trigger resharing
+- [ ] Periodically keep checking if the squad of ID has the right peers - If updated, trigger resharing
+- [ ] Store multiple wallet addresses under one squad

 ## TODO